 Progress is key, even the smallest of steps should be appreciated as a win.
 F*ck perfection!
-When it comes to fitness, done beats perfect every time.
+When it comes to physical fitness, done beats perfect every time.

 If you accept these truths, and practice habit stacking then you’ll stand a much better chance of achieving your fitness goals.